Earl Grey tea

 Earl Grey tea is a tea blend which has been flavoured with oil of bergamot.
 The rind's fragrant oil is added to black tea to give Earl Grey its unique taste.
-However, many, if not most, Earl Greys use artificial bergamot flavour as this is cheaper and it has a longer shelf-life, however the taste is less well-balanced compared to the naturally flavoured tea.
+However, many, if not most, Earl Greys use other natural or artificial flavours or synthetic oils instead as this is cheaper and results in a longer shelf-life.
+The taste of the artificially flavoured teas is considered to be less well-balanced than that of naturally flavoured Earl Grey.

 Traditionally, Earl Grey was made from black teas such as Chinese keemun, and therefore intended to be served without milk.
 Sometimes it is blended with lapsang souchong tea, which lends a smoky character.
 Other varieties have been introduced as well, such as green or oolong.

 History

 The earliest reference to tea flavoured with bergamot dates to 1824; however the article in question makes no mention of Earl Grey.
 Bergamot seems to have been used to enhance the taste of low-quality teas.
 In 1837, charges were laid against a company accused of secretly adding bergamot to misrepresent their tea as a superior product and thus selling it at a higher price.